 The photo should be on a sturdy surface to prevent distortion.
 Mine isn’t on a sturdy surface, so you can see my reference photo looks a little distorted compared to my painting.
 I also brightened up the eye on the right which I normally wouldn’t do, but it didn’t look right in the painting so I changed it.

-Another Finished Dog Portrait
+Another Finished Dog Portrait Using A Limited Palette

 How To Paint A Pet Portrait – Limited Palette, Unlimited Possibilities

 Painting A Cat In Oil Featuring Prescott, A Gorgeous Maine Coon